Profiling HVMG's Ron Mader

 That General Manager was instrumental in getting me the right training, development and exposure to be promoted and I relocated to Gaithersburg, Maryland, for an acquisition as Front Office Manager.
 I was then promoted to the Rooms Division Manager and we were recognized as Hotel of the Year.

-My children were very young at the time, and, after a few years, we found ourselves in a very high cost of living area and missed Pittsburgh (as all yinzers do).
-My wife, Jeanne, and I were the first on either side of our families to move out of Pittsburgh.
+My children were very young at the time, and, after a few years, we found ourselves in a very high-cost-of-living area and missed Pittsburgh (as all yinzers do).
+My wife, Jeanne, and I were the first on either side of our family to move out of Pittsburgh.
 When we did, there were a lot of tears of emotion as most people do not leave Pittsburgh and if you do, you always work your way back "home."

 Lodgian Days